Bug #12981

 from /usr/local/bin/irb:11:in `<main>'

-Updated by kenta-s (Kenta SHIRAI) almost 8 years ago
+Updated by kenta-s (Kenta SHIRAI) about 8 years ago

 - Description updated (diff)